Using GeoServer With OpenLayers

 const map = apply('map-container', './data/osm-basemap.json');

-Visit localhost:3000 in your browser and you should see something like the following.
+Visit in your browser and you should see something like the following.

 It's pretty, but also sort of plain.
 We'll add our parks in the next step.